pegasystems/pega-logviewer/README.md

   ```
 **How it works :**

-- **Note: Java 8 is required and JAVA_HOME env variable needs to be set to run this applicaiton.**
+- **Note: Java is required and JAVA_HOME env variable needs to be set to run this applicaiton.**

+The tool can be downloaded from [Releases page](https://github.com/pegasystems/pega-logviewer/releases) under **Assets** section.

+1. Extract 'pega-logviewer-<*version*>.zip' to a folder.
-1. The tool is launched using the one of the scripts in the ‘bin’ folder.
+2. The tool is launched using the one of the scripts in the ‘bin’ folder.
 	For Windows         - ‘pega-logviewer.bat’
 	For ubuntu and Mac  - ‘pega-logviewer’
-2. Ootb, heap size is set to 4G.
+3. Ootb, heap size is set to 4G.
-3. The heap size and other jvm parameter can be updated by modifying the launch script and updating the ‘DEFAULT_JVM_OPTS’ variable.
+4. The heap size and other jvm parameter can be updated by modifying the launch script and updating the ‘DEFAULT_JVM_OPTS’ variable.

 **PegaRULES log file:**